 About the Author

-Camille is a jewelry maker and blogger over at Crafty Explorer, where she sells healing crystal jewellery.
+Camille is a jewelry maker and blogger over at Crystal Healing Ritual, where she sells healing crystal jewellery.
 Dedicated to travelling sustainably, Camille has been roaming the world and living abroad for over seven years.
 When she’s not traveling, you’ll find her hiking or reading a good book.
 You can also follow Camille on Instagram.